neulab/xnmt/docs/writing_xnmt_classes.rst

 ====================

-In order to write new components that can be created both from YAML config files as well as programmatically, support sharing of DyNet parameters, etc., one must adhere to the Serializable interface including a few simple conventions:
+In order to write new components that can be created both from YAML config files as well as programmatically, support sharing of network parameters, etc., one must adhere to the Serializable interface including a few simple conventions:

 .. note:: XNMT will perform automatic checks and raise an informative error in case these conventions are violated, so there is no need to worry about these too much.